openshift-metal3/dev-scripts/docs/custom-mao-and-capbm.md

 ./stop-mao.sh
 ```

+## Run a custom cluster-api provider

+If you want to run a custom version of the
+cluster-api-provider-baremetal (CAPB or "actuator"), you need to
+disable the version the machine-api-operator started.
+You do not need
+to follow this step if you are only going to run a custom version of
+the baremetal-operator.

-## 3) Stop the cluster-api controllers
+### 1) Stop the cluster-api controllers

-The MAO probably started a set of cluster-api controllers that need to be
-stopped, as well:

 ```sh
 oc delete deployment -n openshift-machine-api clusterapi-manager-controllers
 ```

-## 4) Prepare the MAO to run locally
+### 2) Prepare the MAO to run locally

 ```sh
 git clone https://github.com/openshift/machine-api-operator